 Additionally, there is no guarantee that all the effort will be worthwhile.
 We will cover how you can test the market to find out if localization will work for your app.

-The next section will show you how to start small and test a market before allocating the significant resources required complete a localization.
+The next section will show you how to start small and test a market before allocating the significant resources required to complete a localization.

 Doing this will significantly reduce the amount of work needed to put your app into a foreign app store.
-After localizing these aspects and entering the foreign market, make sure to track if people start downloading your app.
-If people are downloading your app, there is a good chance it is worthwhile to localize your app completely.
-If you don’t get any downloads, then you saved yourself the time and resources required to localize your app completely.
+After localizing these aspects and entering the overseas market, make sure to track if people start downloading your app.
+If people are downloading your app, there is a good chance that it is worthwhile to localize your app completely.
+If you don't get any downloads, then you saved yourself the time and resources required to localize your app completely.

 Downsides to Testing

 While testing can yield valuable market data, not having a completely localized app in a foreign market can lead to negative reviews.
 People will download your app, assuming it is in the local language, and find out it is in English.
-This can lead to negative feedback on the app stores.
+This can lead to negative feedback on app stores.

 To get around this, you can test a clone of your app.
-You can also test it for limited period of time to minimize the damage to your ratings in that country.
+You can also test it for a limited period of time to minimize the damage to your ratings in that country.